Introducing a new dog to a resident dog

 A word before starting: when introducing dogs to one another, first impressions matter.
 How the dogs interact in their first few encounters can set the tone for their entire relationship, so care must be taken to set everyone up for success.
 Throwing them together in the back yard and letting them “work it out” can lead to heartbreak (if the integration fails) and occasionally serious injury.
 Follow these steps to help both dogs get to know each other slowly and carefully.

-- Next, have the dogs meet off-leash on neutral territory.
+- Next, have the dogs meet with leashes dragging on neutral territory.
 Avoid problem areas like gates, doorways or closely confined space: the more room they have to move, the less tension there will be.
 Wait 2 minutes while they sniff each other, then call them away and move around.
 If they start to play and it seems to be going well, let them play for a few minutes and then end the session.
 We want each initial interaction to end on a good note!

 - Keep the dogs separate while you are away, either in separate rooms or crates.
 This is both to prevent injurious fights and the development of inappropriate behavior in your new dog (such as chewing and housesoiling).